ashwinvis/phd-thesis/chapter_00_0_intro.md

 through the wind and temperature measurements made in Global Atmospheric Sampling Program (GASP, see @nastrom_kinetic_1984 and @NastromGage1985).
 In GASP, data spanning across the globe was collected using over 6900 commercial flights during the years 1975-79.
-At least 80% of the data was measured between altitudes of 9 and 14 kilometres, near the tropopause.
+At least 80% of the data were measured between altitudes of 9 and 14 kilometres, near the tropopause.
 The spectra thus calculated, shown in
-@fig:nastromgage, revealed that there are two separate ranges: energy in a narrow synoptic range (wavelengths between 1000 and 3000 km) scaling as
+@fig:nastromgage, revealed that there are two separate ranges: in a narrow synoptic range (wavelengths between 1000 and 3000 km) the energy spectrum scales as
-$k^{-3}$, and in the mesoscale range (wavelengths between 2 and 500 km) scaling as \kfivethird.
+$k^{-3}$, and in the mesoscale range (wavelengths between 2 and 500 km) it scales as \kfivethird.
 For wavelengths just above 500  km there is also an overlap region where these two ranges blend.
 <!--  -->
 Prior to this study the $k^{-3}$ scaling was well-known [@Charney1971] and explained using theories for two-dimensional turbulence theory [@Kraichnan1967].
-However the theoretical explanation of \kfivethird\ mesoscale spectra and the direction of energy cascade has remained an unsettled debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
+However the theoretical explanation of the \kfivethird\ mesoscale spectra and the direction of the energy cascade has remained under debate for several decades  [@kitamura_energy_2010; @vallgren_possible_2011-1].
 Two hypotheses -- one suggesting a forward energy cascade [@Dewan:1979] and another suggesting an inverse energy cascade [@Gage:1979; @Lilly:1983] have been at the heart of this debate.
 Alternative hypotheses were also introduced in the later years which will be described in the forthcoming sections.
 In
-@sec:energy, we will also see why there is an emerging consensus that the mesoscale range is the result of a dominant forward cascade of energy into the smaller scales [@Lindborg1999;@ChoLindborg2001].
+@sec:energy, we will also see why there is an emerging consensus that the mesoscale range is the result of a forward cascade of energy into smaller scales [@Lindborg1999;@ChoLindborg2001].

 Of particular relevance for this thesis is the theoretical prediction, estimating the vertical resolution required for reproducing the mesoscale